Borbin the đŸ±

 This project documents a mural2, spanning its entire length inside the Bellevue Connector Bridge.
 It depicts a continuous scene that can only be captured fully and distortion-free through linear camera movement.

-The mural doesn’t fit into a single (fisheye) image.
-And the railing isn’t suitable for simply stepping over to gain more distance.
+The mural does not fit into a single (fisheye) image.
+And the railing is not suitable for simply stepping over to gain more distance.

 Interactive Panorama Bellevue Connector Bridge